sony/esstra/doc/case-study/debian.md

 There is a known issue with the current ESSTRA Core:

-* When the LTO (Link Time Optimization) option of GCC and GNU Linker is enabled, the ESSTRA's metadata is not embedded as expected in the generated binaries.
+* When the GCC's LTO (Link Time Optimization) option is enabled, the ESSTRA's metadata is not embedded as expected in the generated binaries.

 Since the Debian packaging system enables the LTO option by default, the known issue prevents the expected results.